Back to Home

 The Communication Strategy

-Before building anything, I shipped communication.
+Before we built anything, I shipped communication.

-I shipped three things in mid-December:
+Three things went out in mid-December:

 1. Email to impacted users.
-Marketing copy explaining that tax documents were coming in early 2025, well ahead of the mid-February deadline.
+Marketing copy explaining that tax documents were coming in early 2025, ahead of the mid-February deadline.
 Only sent to users who had sold bitcoin in 2024.
-Broadcasting to everyone would cause panic from users who didn't need tax documents wondering where theirs were.
+Broadcasting to everyone would cause panic from users who didn't need documents wondering where theirs were.

 The Complexity